Search

 Donate securely and safely: St Mary’s Chartham is registered with the Parish Giving Scheme which allows you to make donations securely and safely.

 St Mary’s Church, Chartham has a Facebook page which we use to advertise our services and events to the wider community.
 We want to grow this to advertise what’s going on at St Mary’s.
+Please “like” our church page and share with your friends and neighbours.

 Collects and readings for upcoming Sundays